JosephMaltese/JosephMaltese/README.md

 Here are some ideas to get you started:
 -->

-I'm Joseph, an incoming third-year Computer Science student at McMaster University!
+I'm Joseph, a third-year Computer Science student at McMaster University!

-- 🔭 I’m currently working as a Summer Research and Development Intern for the STaBL Foundation
-- 🌱 I’m currently learning about AWS, Django, and Elm programming
+- 🌱 I’m currently learning about FastAPI, and React.js
 - 📫 How to reach me: email - maltesj@mcmaster.ca , LinkedIn - www.linkedin.com/in/josephmaltese
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: My bench PR is 220